makrai/notes/linger2004-cluster-sentence-bert.md

 * arrange high amount of multilingual news into stories
 * previous works on Topic Detection and Tracking, and propose a new system
-* we look for monolingual local topics which are then linked across time and languages.
-Here, we introduce a novel "replaying" strategy to link monolingual local topics into stories
+* we look for monolingual local topics which are then linked across time and languages
+* we introduce a novel "replaying" strategy to link monolingual local topics into stories
 * new fine tuned multilingual embedding using SBERT to create crosslingual
 * SOTA results
   * monolingual on dataset of Spanish and German news and